-All fires that have caused damage to property, injuries or fatalities, or that required fire department resources to suppress, must be reported to the Office of the Fire Commissioner (OFC).
+All fires that have caused damage to property, injuries or fatalities, or that required fire department resources to suppress, must be reported to the Office of the Fire Commissioner.

-In addition to being a legislated requirement (as per Fire Services Act, Part 1, Section 9), fire reporting provides data for the OFC’s annual fire loss report and supports fire prevention activities, as well as:
+Reporting fires is legally required.
+The information in the reports also provides data for the annual fire loss report and supports fire prevention activities, as well as:

 - Developing public education materials and programs

 Each year, municipalities, cities, local governments, regional districts, electoral districts or registered societies are eligible to receive reimbursement for all fire reports that have been completed and submitted to the Office of the Fire Commissioner, based on Section 12 of the Fire Services Act.

 - Mail: Office of the Fire Commissioner

 PO Box 9201 Stn Prov Govt

 Fire reporting data is used by different organizations and government agencies for policy development, planning and research purposes.
 The more complete the fire reporting data is, the more useful it is.